egoist/poi/README.md

 ### Code splitting

 We enabled code splitting for vendor code and app code by default in production mode, you can set `vendor` option to `false` to disable it.
-And by default all required modules in `node_modules` will be splitted.
+And by default all required modules in `node_modules` will be split.

 [⬆ back to top](#vbuild)